 Students must demonstrate prior experience in Information Technology and proficiency in using computers.
 Students must have had the equivalent of an introduction to information technology course as an undergraduate, with a minimum of 3.0 GPA.
 Without this background, students are required to take the following prerequisite courses: 17:610:550 Introduction to Information Technology, or the equivalent.
 Students with graphic design, visual arts, English, and communications are welcome to apply.
-The General GRE is required for admission.
-Click here for more information about this course and proficiency requirements.

 I. Business Courses

 A total of 19 credits are required in the business curriculum.
-Six courses are required - all but one of the courses are for 3 credits each.
 Descriptions of the required Business Courses can be found here:

 II.
 Science Courses

 A total of 24 credits are required in the science curriculum.
 Five courses are required, all of which are for 3 credits each.

 24 credits: 5 Core Courses (15 credits), plus 3 electives (9 credits):